mitchellciupak/mitchellciupak/README.md

 - 🔭 I’m currently working on [Mix](github.com/mitchellciupak/mix)
 - 🌱 I’m currently learning everything all at once 🤣
 - 👯 I’m looking to collaborate on Open Source projects
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Experiment with APIs
 - ⚡ Fun fact: I love trying to break my piano and the music theory behind that
 <br />